Single-stream recycling guidelines

 - Metal paint cans and lids (must be empty and dry, some dried paint residue is fine)

-- NO utensils, propane tanks, wire hangers, or small appliances
+- NO utensils, spray cans (full or empty), propane tanks, wire hangers, or small appliances

 - All colors are accepted (please empty and rinse, labels can be left on, remove lids and put them in separately, avoid breaking the glass)